 Sr. Marion Chemmanoor, 90, spends her time in prayer, now the core mission of her life.
 A teacher by profession, she played a crucial role in the growth of her congregation in India and was instrumental in establishing mission houses throughout the country.
 (Courtesy of Tessy Jacob)

-Sr. Marion Chemmanoor is a pioneer sister among the Missionary Sisters Servants of the Holy Spirit in India.
-In 1953, she and another aspirant were the first Indian women to join the congregation; sisters from the congregation first arrived in India from Europe in 1933.
+Sr. Marion Chemmanoor is a pioneer sister among my congregation, Missionary Sisters Servants of the Holy Spirit in India.
+In 1953, she and another aspirant were the first Indian women to join the congregation; sisters from my congregation first arrived in India from Europe in 1933.

-She played a crucial role in the growth of her congregation in India and was instrumental in establishing mission houses throughout the country.
+She played a crucial role in the growth of our congregation in India and was instrumental in establishing mission houses throughout the country.

 A teacher by profession, she continues to teach informally.
 Retirement is not her cup of tea.
 She is often engaged in reading and keeping herself updated.
 She migrated to the digital age seamlessly, and her vigor and energy inspire others to learn.
 Young at heart and quick to adapt to changes, she continues her mission online and offline.